Free 24/7 Nurse Advice Line: 844-GET-CHOC.

 Introduction to CHOC

 CHOC serves much of Southern California as it is Orange County’s only medical facility solely devoted to the care of children and their families.
 Founded in 1964, CHOC is a tertiary care facility with a 334-bed capacity and a medical staff of over 500 physicians.
-Virtually every pediatric subspecialty is offered here: Allergy, cardiology, endocrinology, gastroenterology, hematology, infectious disease, neonatology, nephrology, neurology, oncology, pulmonary medicine, and rheumatology.
+Virtually every pediatric subspecialty is offered here: allergy, cardiology, endocrinology, gastroenterology, hematology, infectious disease, neonatology, nephrology, neurology, oncology, pulmonary medicine, and rheumatology.
 Most surgical specialties are also available.
 There are pediatric medical residents at CHOC.
 CHOC and the University of California, Irvine Medical School formed an affiliation agreement and starting in 2009, the majority of pediatric care for both facilities takes place at CHOC.

 Since opening its doors in 1964, CHOC has provided the highest quality medical care to children.
-Our regional health system includes a state-of-the-art main hospital facility in the City of Orange, a hospital-within-a hospital in Mission Viejo, and five community clinics — plus over 100 additional programs and services.
+Our regional health system includes a state-of-the-art main hospital facility in the City of Orange, a hospital-within-a hospital in Mission Viejo, and many community clinics — plus over 100 additional programs and services.
 With admissions growing by 90% over the last eight years, CHOC and CHOC at Mission combined rank as the 15th busiest children’s hospital in the country.
-To better accommodate the growing needs of our community’s children, CHOC built a new state-of-the-art patient care tower on our main campus that opened in February 2013.
-With the opening of the new tower, CHOC Hospital now features pediatric surgical suites and related services, emergency, laboratory, pathology, imaging and radiology services, as well as private rooms, a dynamic and family-friendly lobby, inviting outdoor gardens, a café and more.
+To better accommodate the growing needs of our community’s children, CHOC built a state-of-the-art patient care tower on our main campus that opened in February 2013.
+With the opening of the tower, CHOC Hospital features pediatric surgical suites and related services, emergency, laboratory, pathology, imaging and radiology services, as well as private rooms, a dynamic and family-friendly lobby, inviting outdoor gardens, a café and more.

 In 2014, CHOC undertook a leadership role in a Mental Health Initiative in conjunction with community partners, to develop a pediatric mental health system of care for Orange County.
-As a part of this initiative, CHOC committed to building an 18-bed inpatient psychiatric mental health inpatient unit that treats children from 3 years to 17 years old.
+As a part of this initiative, CHOC committed to building an 18-bed inpatient psychiatric mental health inpatient unit that treats children and adolescents from 3 years to 17 years old.
 This state-of-the-art Center opened in April 2018.
 The Mental Health Inpatient Center (MHIC) is the first inpatient psychiatric hospital in Orange County that includes pediatric beds in many years.
 In order to support the inpatient treatment and disposition planning, we also opened an intensive outpatient program (IOP) for adolescents that is fully DBT adherent in February 2018.
+In the spring 2024, CHOC’s IOP program began offering services to middle-school-aged children as well.
 Further, we have developed a more intensive triage program in the Emergency Department, Mental Health Emergency Services (MHES) to evaluate the needs of children presenting for psychiatric issues and determine if inpatient treatment is necessary and link to outpatient care if inpatient care is not required.
 In September 2015, we opened a County Behavioral Health contract clinic, CHOC CHOC Project HEALTH, which provides outpatient psychotherapy and psychiatry services, as well as Full Service Partnership (FSP) intensive outpatient and wrap-around services for children with both medical and psychiatric conditions.
 Our CHOC Project HEALTH program is the first of its kind, providing specialty mental health services within a County Behavioral Health Clinic.
 In January 2020, CHOC also opened the Thompson Autism and Neurodevelopmental Center (TANC).
 The Thompson Autism and Neurodevelopmental Center is dedicated to bringing the latest treatments and resources to the Autism community in Orange County.
 Through unique programs, children have a centralized place where they can receive early diagnosis, specialized advanced therapy, and the possibility to reach their true potential.
 CHOC is dedicated to providing the highest quality pediatric health care, as well as offering specialized programs and services to meet the unique needs of children and their families.

-The CHOC Psychology Department includes psychologists (35 psychologists), licensed social workers and marriage and family therapists, art therapists, personal service coordinators, resource specialists, and administrative staff.
+The CHOC Psychology Department includes psychologists and neuropsychologists (38 psychologists), licensed social workers and marriage and family therapists, art therapists, personal service coordinators, resource specialists, and administrative staff.
 In addition, CHOC has a Department of Psychiatry.
 Other specialists involved in providing care for children include pediatricians, psychiatric nurse practitioners, psychiatric nurses, behavioral technicians, art therapists, child life specialists, nutritionists, speech and language pathologists, physical therapists, and BCBA therapists.

 Introduction to the Pediatric Psychology Department